Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Required Ontology Extensions

 \subsection{Building Operation Settings \& Measurements}

 We observe that Brick is successful in modeling almost all of these setpoints and measurements.
 Although Brick can access occupancy sensors in real-time, in certain cases, future occupancy schedules (i.e., Occupancy Schedule of Zones) is needed to ensure which zones' setpoints can be changed in advance.
 This is a class that could be included in Brick through extensions.
 Additionally, for certain applications (e.g., reserves), to achieve automation with price-based DR, we would need price-setpoint matching.
-While this functionality is not fully related to building operations or DR management, it lies between both domains, and thus it could also be modeled with an extension of Brick.
+While Brick lacks this capability, CIM successfully addresses it using the \texttt{LoadReductionPriceCurve} entity.
+Since this functionality is not fully related to building operations or DR management, it lies between both domains, and thus it could either be mapped to CIM or modeled with an extension of Brick using CIM as a conceptual reference.